shivamvegad109/ChatWithPDF_AI/README.md

 ## Usage

 ### Upload Document
-1. Navigate to the "📂 Upload Document" page.
+1. Navigate to the "Upload Document" page.
 2. Upload a PDF or DOCX file.
-3. Click the "Upload PDF 🚀" button to upload and process the document.
+3. Click the "Upload PDF" button to upload and process the document.

 ### Ask Question
-1. Navigate to the "❓ Ask Question" page.
+1. Navigate to the "Ask Question" page.
 2. Enter your question in the input field.
-3. Click the "Get Answer 🪄" button to receive an answer based on the uploaded document's content.
+3. Click the "Get Answer" button to receive an answer based on the uploaded document's content.

 ### Show Embeddings
-1. Navigate to the "🔍 Show Embeddings" page.
+1. Navigate to the "Show Embeddings" page.
-2. Click the "Show Embeddings 📊" button to display the embeddings data.
+2. Click the "Show Embeddings" button to display the embeddings data.